Mohsinjav/awesome-middle-eastern-fragrances/README.md

 ## License

 The repository's original written material is available under the license included with this repository.
 Brand names and trademarks belong to their respective owners.

+## Maintainer

+This repository is maintained by a team member affiliated with [Aroma Concepts LLC](https://www.aromaconcepts.com/), a U.S.-based fragrance retailer.

+The directory is intended to remain educational, neutral, and open to corrections and contributions.
+Aroma Concepts receives no special ranking or editorial treatment within the resource.